top of page

 As a child I always enjoyed drawing.
 This interest in art was fostered by my teachers who allowed me the space in the art room to do this.
 Since then I have attended the odd evening class but never thought of my art as anything more than a hobby.
 During lockdown and in the throws of my training I learned to draw digitally and somehow my scruffy little drawings became quite popular.
 I tend to produce one illustration for non-commercial public use weekly and carry out commissions on top of this when I have time.
 My creative skills extend beyond drawing and I have been involved in projects to translate dense policy documents into accessible reads.

-I am open for commissions and creative work but due to working full time, there is a waiting list for this work.
+I am sometimes open for commissions and creative work, but often this has to be either aligned with my passions/values, or be financially rewarding.
 Please do submit a request or email to discuss.

 Education and Experience